-Cycling shorts, or some would call it waist shorts, depend on a elasticated waistband to keep them in position.
-They were very popular up until the 1980’s among road cyclists until Castelli invented the cycling bibs (more on this below).
+Cycling shorts or some would call it waist shorts, depend on an elasticated waistband to keep them in position.
+They were very popular up until the 1980s among road cyclists until Castelli invented the cycling bibs (more on this below).

-Cons : Not as comfortable without the shoulder straps support.
+- Cons : Not as comfortable without the shoulder strap support.

-First introduced by Castelli in the 1980’s, bib shorts comes with shoulder straps that provide better fit, comfort and support when you’re in the hunched position on the bike.
+First introduced by Castelli in the 1980s, bib shorts come with shoulder straps that provide better fit, comfort, and support when you’re in the hunched position on the bike.

-On first glance, most bib shorts would probably look the same, but if you look closer, each and every brand differ in many ways.
+At first glance, most bib shorts would probably look the same, but if you look closer, each and every brand differs in many ways.

-The shoulder straps placement, high or low cut, grippers, fit, materials are among the places where each brand try to differentiate themselves to cater for a different type of cyclist.
+The shoulder strap placement, high or low cut, grippers, fit, materials are among the places where each brand tries to differentiate itself to cater to a different type of cyclist.